MaibornWolff/codecharta/gh-pages/_posts/how-to/2020-08-17-fixate-folders-with-a-custom-cc-json.md

 In order to build a valid custom `.cc.json`, these rules must be followed:

--   The value `x + width + margin` or `y + height + margin` must be <= 100
+-   The value `x + width` or `y + height` must be in a range of `[0, 100]`.
--   Folders can't overlap and should respect the margin.
+-   Folders can't overlap.
+Applying a margin between folders is recommended.
--   Only folders on the root can have the `fixed`-attribute
+-   Only folders on the root can have the `fixed`-attribute.
--   If at least one folder is `fixed`, all folders on the root must be `fixed`
+-   If at least one folder is `fixed`, all folders on the root must be `fixed`.
--   If `fixed` folders exist, a margin must be specified, otherwise the default of `0` is applied.